MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

 * Proposal follows instructions of funder /5
 * Appropriate language - good grammar, no typos, jargon minimized or explained /5
-* Narrative structure - does the proposal make the reserach goals clear? /5
+* Narrative structure - does the proposal make the research goals clear? /5
 * Study is placed in context of literature on the topic /5

 # 3 Minute Thesis Proposal